tencentyun/intlcloud-documents/yehe_doc/开发者服务/集团账号管理/操作指南/成员财务管理/集团统一支付模式（代付费）/支持能力及规则说明_intl_en.md

 The fees incurred within the last cycle will be deducted from the member account.

 >!
-The rules also apply to extended cycles.
+The rules also apply to the extended cycle of pay-as-you-go resources.

 Voucher: Vouchers cannot be used for payment on behalf of member accounts.